|

 Measuring for tile placement on faux fireplace front.

-On the picture above you will notice that there is a outline of about onch inch around the outside of the large mdf piece.
-Our fireplace surround had a slot on the backside for the front so fit into.
-Your fireplace surround may have something different.
-This is how we decided our tile placement.
-You have to decide how deep you want your opening to be depending on the depth of your base, your surround and your mantel.
+This is how we decided on our tile placement.
+You have to decide how deep you want your opening to be depending on the depth of your base, fireplace surround, and mantel.
 If you want to keep it flat don’t cut out the insert section.
-Just paint it a dark colour and tile around it.
+Just paint it a dark color and tile around it.

 Building the Faux Fireplace Box

-The piece that you cut out from the fireplace front becomes the back of the box.
+The piece you cut out from the fireplace front becomes the back of the box.
 Here is an image to help orientate you.

 Building a fireplace insert using wood

-Next we need to cut three pieces of mdf for the two sides and the top of the faux firebox.
+Next, we need to cut three pieces of MDF for the two sides and the top of the faux firebox.
 We do not need a bottom as it fits against the base.
 Our opening is 2″ deep.

 Note: When deciding the depth of your faux firebox, you need to be aware of the depth of your mantel.
-If you want a deeper firebox you can create it, but you may have to add a strip to the back of your mantel and camoflage the joint.
+If you want a deeper firebox you can create it, but you may have to add a strip to the back of your mantel and camouflage the joint.
 I mention it just because I don’t want you to be surprised by a problem at the final stage.

 2 pieces – 2″ by 28 1/2″ for the two sides